nathaneastwood/fablore/src/main-story/02-arcane-rising/slings-and-arrows.md

-A life on the streets has hardened [Azalea](../../heroes-of-rathe/azalea-about.md), leaving her cynical and callous.
+﻿A life on the streets has hardened [Azalea](../../heroes-of-rathe/azalea-about.md), leaving her cynical and callous.
 Fighting to survive, she taught herself to hunt and kill, honing her skills to a fine edge.

 Working out of the Blackjack's Tavern, Azalea has carved out a reputation for herself as one of the best mercenaries in the [Pits](../../archive/world-of-rathe/pits/pits.md).
 In contrast to the anarchy and disorder that surrounds her, Azalea carefully selects each contract, going to great lengths to secure a flawless execution.